How to Lead in Times of Crisis

 Consult with ACI on a preparedness plan, policies regarding absenteeism, and effective strategies to address employees coping with difficult emotions.
 ACI’s Employee Assistance Program (EAP) can provide services and resources to address the incident depending on the level of impact.

-Connect and Communicate.
 Crisis is a time for managers to listen and be present.
 It may help to arrange social activities, such as planning a memorial or fundraising event, or to hold forums for management and employees to engage in informal discussions.
-ACI’s EAP can provide critical incident stress debriefing (CISD) sessions as well as training sessions and webinars on topics such as Stress and Anxiety Management, Coping with Traumatic Events, Parenting in Troubled Times, and more.
+ACI’s EAP can provide critical incident stress debriefing (CISD) sessions as well as training sessions and webinars on topics such as Stress and Anxiety Management, Coping with Traumatic Events, and Parenting in Troubled Times.